Skip to content

 Control widget

-The widget contains three controllers:
+The control widget contains three controllers:

-• The large main circle allows you to move the split separating the two images.
+• The large main circle allows you to move the split separating the two images

-• The small circle on the outside defines the orientation of the split between the two images.
-It is even possible to reverse the two inputs, via an angle greater than 180 degrees.
+• The small circle on the outside defines the orientation of the split between the two images; it is even possible to reverse the two inputs, via an angle greater than 180 degrees

-• The slider lets you control the mix, between 0.0 and 1.0, of the B input compared to the A input, according to the Blending mode.
-If the mix is set to 0, Input A will be the only one left.
+• The slider lets you control the mix, between 0.0 and 1.0, of the B input compared to the A input, according to the Blending mode; if the mix is set to 0, Input A will be the only one left

 When turning this split, it will snap when approaching the 90, 180, and 270 degree angles.